ravicious/rails-elm-forms/README.md

 for each new webpack entry point.
 Such files are build artifacts and we don't want to keep them in the repo.

+## Passing data from the server to the Elm app is done through HTML `data` attributes

+First the server puts the data into the view through the `data` attribute of the node in which the Elm app is embedded in.
+Then the JS file reads the `data` tag – usually by using `jQuery.data`, since it automatically parses the JSON string in the `data` attribute to a JS object.

+Then the JS file passes the JS object as flags to the Elm app and that's it.

 # Compiling the Elm app

 You can compile all Elm apps by issuing the following command: